pkdone/practical-mongodb-aggregations-book/src/examples/trend-analysis/largest-graph-network.md

 Your organisation wants to know the best targets for a new marketing campaign based on a social network database similar to _Twitter_.
 You want to search the collection of social network users, each holding a user's name and the names of other people who follow them.
 You will execute an aggregation pipeline that walks each user record's `followed_by` array to determine which user has the largest _network reach_.

-Note this example uses a simple data model for brevity.
+> _This example uses a simple data model for brevity.
 However, this is unlikely to be an optimum data model for using `$graphLookup` at scale for social network users with many followers or running in a sharded environment.
-For more guidance on such matters, see this reference application: [Socialite](https://github.com/mongodb-labs/socialite)
+For more guidance on such matters, see this reference application: [Socialite](https://github.com/mongodb-labs/socialite)._

 ## Sample Data Population